-If you are a California professional with a hybrid licensing law and criminal law situation, call the law offices of Lucy McAllister immediately.
+If you are a California professional with a hybrid licensing law and criminal charges, call the law offices of Lucy McAllister immediately.
 The Law Offices of Lucy S. McAllister have successfully represented a wide range of California licensed professionals and we are experienced in handling all types of licensing accusations and licensing issues as well as criminal cases.
 Let us help you protect your professional license, your reputation, and your livelihood.

 For additional info or to schedule a consultation on a professional licensing issue, please contact our law offices today at (877) 280-9944.